mcnamee/wordpress-starter/README.md

 ### 2.0 Package Dependencies
 1. Install dependencies - `npm install`
-2. Install front-end dependencies - `bower install`
-3. Edit /gulpfile.js - within the BrowserSync task, change `proxy: 'localhost',` to the URL of the this project.
+2. Edit /gulpfile.js - within the BrowserSync task, change `proxy: 'localhost',` to the URL of the this project.
-4. Run the initial build - `gulp initialBuild`
+3. Run the initial build - `gulp initialBuild`

 ### 3.0 Change the Name of the Theme
 1. Rename the theme name - `mv wp-content/themes/starter wp-content/themes/new-name` (where new-name is the directory name)